daviiiL/woocommerce-nihaopay-checkout/README.md

 # NihaoPay WooCommerce Plugin

-## DONE
+## Supports

-- Visuals
+- minimum PHP version:
-- Plugin payment logics
+- minimum WooCommerce Plugin version:
+- Tested WooCommerce version up to ?

-## TODO
+## Usage

-- investigate and fix the redirection logic
+Download and unzip the latest release from this repository's release tab to your wordpress plugin directory.

 ## build